 Preparing your testimony is a great way to reflect on your walk with the Lord.
-You may be called on to give your testimony at some time during the trip, during evangelism, in a school, at a meeting or in a church service, etc. Don't think of it as preaching but rather just talking about what Christ means to you.
+You may have an opportunity to share your testimony perhaps on a home visit, at a sharing evening or maybe even during your travel to and from Guatemala!
+Don't think of it as preaching but rather just talking about what Christ means to you.
+You may not have an opportunity to share it on the trip but it is important to always be ready to share what the Lord is doing in your life and to encourage others.